HoldenLab/holdenlab.github.io/_news/231215_SR_inTheNorth.md

 ---
 layout: post
 date: 2023-12-15
-title: The lab goes to York for sbuper resolution in the North
+title: The lab goes to York for super resolution in the North
 inline: false
 related_posts: false
 ---